how to write a product requirements document

 Before finalizing, a product manager will present stakeholders with a PRD for review and after approval, it’s ready to go.

-Now, let’s talk about each of these sections and what exactly should be written there.
+Now, let’s talk about each of these sections and exactly what should be included in them.

 PRD elements with examples